elk15/Restaurant-Page/README.md

 # Restaurant-Page
-Restaurant page using webpack with multiple pages (home, menu, contact etc) and fully responsive design.
+Restaurant site using webpack with multiple pages (home, menu, contact etc) and fully responsive design.

 Images are from unsplash.
 Credit to the artists : Rick Barrett, Edward Howell, MGG Vitchakorn, Margherita Turrin, Casey Lee,